-Parihar also looks to historical figures as his Success draws attention
+Parihar also looks to historical figures as his inspiration.

 "People like Thomas Jefferson and Leonardo DiVinci were really excellent in more excited and proud of his achievement. than one field," said Parihar.
-"I think that it is really inspiring that you can master more than
+"I think that it is really inspiring that you can master more than science and art which are two completely different things."